Broken Hill: Electric power

 By the 1920s, most of the nine mines on the Line of Lode had their own steam-powered electrical generators to power the surface and underground workings.
 As Broken Hill is in a desert with little water and virtually no fuel, steam generation was an expensive option.
 In 1927 a plan for a central power-generating facility was proposed by F.J.
 Mars, consulting electrical engineer with the Central Mine.
-The proposed powerhouse would provide electricity and compressed air.

-The mines agreed and formed Western New South Wales Electric Power Pty Ltd to construct and operate the plant.
+The proposed powerhouse would provide electricity and compressed air.The mines agreed and formed Western New South Wales Electric Power Pty Ltd to construct and operate the plant.
 The Sulzer diesel-powered plant was completed in 1931.
 This was one of the earliest instances of the use of diesel power generation in Australia.
 The plant was enlarged in 1950 to cope with increased demand from the North Mine.
 At the same time, a new power station run by the Southern Power Corporation (owned by Consolidated Zinc) was erected near the New Broken Hill Consolidated Mine to provide power to the southern end of the Line of Lode.
 Both stations were connected to a common grid that serviced the mines on the Line of Lode.

 A high-voltage direct current back-to-back station with a maximum transmission rate of 40 megawatts was built at Broken Hill in 1986, to draw from the national grid.
-It consists of 2 static inverters working with a voltage of 8.33 kV.
-As of 2022, the line is 220 kV and runs 260 km from Buronga, and two 25 MW diesel fuel turbines operate at the substation's 22 kV.
+It consisted of two static inverters working with a voltage of 8.33 kV.
+As of 2022, the line was 220 kV, running 260 km from Buronga, with two 25 MW diesel fuel turbines operate at the substation's 22 kV.
 After this line was operational, the two other power stations closed and the equipment was gradually removed from the Central Power Station.
 The mothballed Southern Power Station, now owned by remnant miner Perilya, still houses five, 9 cylinder, Nordberg marine engines and two Mirrlees V16 marine engines.